Safety and Insurance Information

 Do you know your fire plan – 8 easy steps to safety

-The London Fire Brigade (LFB) launched a campaign in March to ensure all residents living in flats and maisonettes know what to do in the event of a fire.
-As part of this campaign we want you to know all the steps to take to ensure you keep safe.
+The London Fire Brigades' (LFB) campaign "Know your fire plan" aims to ensure all residents living in flats and maisonettes know what to do in the event of a fire.

-If you live in a purpose built block of flats, you will normally be safer to stay put if your flat until help arrives from LFB.
+If you live in a purpose built block of flats, you will normally be safer to stay put if your flat until help arrives from the London Fire Brigade.

 Here are a few points to think about when planning your escape.